simon-code-git/CircuitCubes/README.md

 To turn on a single motor, use `cube.run_motor` method.
 * It takes the arguments `letter` ('A', 'B', or 'C'), `velocity` (-100 to 100) and `time`.
-* If `time` is zero, then the motor will run indefinitely.
 * The keyword argument `smooth` if set to true will keep the motor running after the time is done.

 To run multiple motors, use the `cube.run_motors` method.